 When the plan is completed, the doctor will show you a video animation of how your teeth will shift at each stage of the procedure.
 You will also receive an estimate of how long your treatment should take.

-Comfortable Custom Aligners
+Custom Sets of Clear Aligners

 The Invisalign lab will create a series of clear aligners made specifically for you.
 The aligners fit snugly over your teeth and are made out of a smooth, BPA-free medical-grade polymer (plastic).
 The aligners don’t rely on metal and rubber to move your teeth.
 Without the metal and rubber constantly rubbing against the inside of your mouth, the treatment is much less irritating than traditional braces.